Subscribe to join thousands of other ecommerce experts

-They are well known, and every retailer or PLA (Product Listing Ads) marketer has them in their inventory: winners and losers or also called top sellers and non-converters.
-Some products/brands/categories etc. just perform better than others and as a shopping ads campaign manager, it is your task to identify those items and adjust their bids.
-So the question is, how can such winners and losers be determined and how to deal with them?
+They are well known, and every retailer or PLA (Product Listing Ads) marketer has them in their inventory: winners and losers, also called top sellers and non-converters, of Google Shopping.
+Some products/brands/categories etc., just perform better than others and as a shopping ads campaign manager, it is your task to identify those items and adjust their bids.
+So the question is, how can such winners and losers be determined, and how to deal with them?

 - Look for products/brands/categories that perform not good enough in comparison to their costs